pluplu68/Coursera-Machine-Learning-Specialization-2022/ReadMe.md

   8. Deploy the model.
   9. Monitor the model.
 * Machine Learning is affecting billions of people and it is important to make it fair and ethical by making them unbiased and transparent.
-  * Sometimes these models become viral due to their engagement and popularity, but they can also be harmful.
+  * So metimes these models become viral due to their engagement and popularity, but they can also be harmful.
 * Some guidelines Andrew has:
   1. Have a more diverse team and emphasize problems that might harm minority groups.
   2. Audit systems against possible harm before deployment.